-I often see the signals getting lost in our noisy real world of ‘whats in it for me’.
-That is because the signal wasn’t clear about what is in it for the target audience.
+We often see the signals getting lost in our noisy real world of ‘what’s in it for me?’.
+That is usually because the signal wasn’t clear about what is in it for the target audience.

 So, if you are that messenger and you want an endless holiday, I mean, if you want to get your signal through to your targets most of the time, then read on.